Risk Factors for Heart Disease

 Here are some ways you can reduce your risk of heart disease.

 .
 Smokers have more than twice the risk for heart attack as nonsmokers.
-Smoking is also the most preventable risk factor.
 If you smoke, quit.
 Better yet, never start smoking at all.
 Nonsmokers who are exposed to constant smoke (such as living with a spouse who smokes) also have an increased risk.
 So taking measures to eliminate this exposure to smoke is important.

 Improve cholesterol levels.
 The risk for heart disease increases as your total amount of cholesterol increases.
 In general, your total cholesterol goal should be less than 200 mg/dl; HDL, the good cholesterol, higher than 40 mg/dl in men and 50 mg/dl in women (and the higher the better); and LDL should be less than 130 mg/dl in healthy adults.
-For those with diabetes or multiple risk factors for heart disease, LDL goal should be less than 100 mg/dl (some experts recommend less than 70 mg/dl if you are very high risk).
+People with coronary artery disease, diabetes, or an LDL > 190 mg/dl are recommended to take a statin, as are people with an estimated 10-year risk of heart attack greater than 7.5%.
 Interpretation and treatment of cholesterol values must be individualized, taking into account all of your risk factors for heart disease.
-A diet low in cholesterol and saturated and trans fat will help lower cholesterol levels and reduce your risk for heart disease.
+Your doctor may use a calculator to help determine your risk.
+A diet low in cholesterol, saturated and trans fat, and simple sugars will help lower cholesterol levels and reduce your risk for heart disease.
 Regular exercise will also help lower "bad" cholesterol and raise "good" cholesterol.
 Medications are often needed to reach cholesterol goals.

 Control high blood pressure.